thecoffeedev/coinvestment-be/USAGE.md

 {
     "status": {
         "statusCode": "SUCCESS",
-        "statusMessage": "List of all cryptocurrencies"
+        "statusMessage": "List of all available cryptocurrencies"
     },
     "availableCryptocurrencies": [
         {